Jared-Glenn/Skipwatch/README.md

 - Eloping together.
 - Helping them find work and a home.
 - Deciding whether or not to help family searching for them.
+- Helping them find a new home when the first doesn't work out.

 ### Characters
 - Innkeepers in towns along the routes.